ngxs-labs/firestore-plugin/README.md

 This approach does not support paging queries providing where to start getting results from, but it is a simple way to limit queries and still be connected with the NGXS store.

+### @angular/fire - firebase.js compatibility

+In version 1.2.x the plugin will include two `NgxsFirestore` to allow compatibility with firebase compat and modular.

+The service name will remain the same but the compat version will be exported under `@ngxs-labs/firestore-plugin/compat`.

+The compat submodule will also export `NgxsFirestoreAdapter`, `NgxsFirestorePageService`, `NgxsFirestorePageIdService` and `NgxsFirestoreModule`.

+If you intend to keep using compat version for a while, make sure you are using the correct import `@ngxs-labs/firestore-plugin/compat`.